Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Finally, the application then sends a response to the user indicating that there are 3 parking lots available near their location, with the names HenrySt, LowerHartstonge, and MallowStreetPart1.

-## Introduction and focus

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Academic Aims

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

--   Bullets

--   Bullets

-### Academic Requirements

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Functional Requirements

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Non-Functional Requirements

-This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

-## Statistics

 # Implementation